manjusangadi/python-practices-problems/README.md

 p6.py Enter your height in cm and, if tall enough, your age and whether you want a snapshot (Y/N) pay some amount.

+pizza_delivary.py What will be the total bill if a customer orders a Medium pizza with pepperoni and extra cheese?